dirkjanm/firefox-send-to-xbmc/README.md

 * ~~Multiserver support~~ `[Added v2.0]`
 * Queue videos in playlist
 * Manage playlist
-* Maybe: Plugin button in Toolbar
+* ~~Plugin button in Toolbar~~ `[Added v3.0]`
 * Maybe: Some simple remote control functions

 ## Building

-Make sure you have the Add-on SDK [installed](https://developer.mozilla.org/en-US/Add-ons/SDK/Tutorials/Installation) and that you have `cfx` activated.
+Make sure you have the web-ext tool [installed](https://developer.mozilla.org/en-US/Add-ons/WebExtensions/Getting_started_with_web-ext).

-Run the plugin with `cfx run`
+Run the plugin with `web-ext run`
-Create an xpi that you can drag and drop to your browser with `cfx xpi`
+Build the plugin with `web-ext build`

-To add the "Options" button in the Add-ons Manager, replace the `install.rdf` file in the xpi file with the `install.rdf` file from the repository using an archive manager such as 7-zip.
+Alternatively, in `about:debugging` you can install the extension as temporary extension by loading the `manifest.json` from the webextension directory.

 ## License